 6.49.1 Applicability to language

-The vulnerability as described in ISO/IEC 24772-1 subclause 6.49 applies to Ada.
+The vulnerability as described in ISO/IEC 24772-1 6.49 applies to Ada.
 Ada provides mechanisms to explicitly interface to modules written in other languages.
 Aspects Import, Export, and Convention permit the name of the external unit and the interfacing convention to be specified.

-Even with the use of aspects Import, Export, and Convention, the vulnerabilities stated in subclause 6.49 of ISO/IEC 24772-1:2022 are possible.
+Even with the use of aspects Import, Export, and Convention, the vulnerabilities stated in ISO/IEC 24772-1:2024 6.49 are possible.
 Names and number of parameters change under maintenance; calling conventions change as compilers are updated or replaced, or languages are used for which Ada does not specify a calling convention.

 6.49.2 Avoidance mechanisms for language users

-Ada software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
-They can follow the mitigation mechanisms of subclause 6.49.5 of ISO/IEC 24772-1:2022.
+To avoid the vulnerability or mitigate its ill effects Ada software developers can follow the mitigation mechanisms of ISO/IEC 24772-1 6.49.5.

 6.50 Unanticipated exceptions from library routines [HJW]